-In order to be added to the statewide Eligible Training Provider List, a provider must complete and sign a Training Provider Authorization form and submit, to our SCWDB, the following information:
+In order to be added to the statewide Eligible Training Provider List, a provider must complete and sign a Training Provider Authorization form and submit, to our SCWDB, the following information on an annual basis:

-- A one-page outline of the current procedure for obtaining performance levels; - Documentation verifying the performance information; - The most recent school catalog or outline/curriculum for each program; - Grievance procedures; - A copy of its state license; - Form PDE 3808 outlining courses approved by the PA Department of Education/ Private Licensed School Act (if applicable);
+- A one-page outline of the current procedure for obtaining performance levels; - Documentation verifying the performance information; - The most recent school catalog or outline/curriculum for each program; - Grievance policy and procedures;

-- A copy of its current accreditation certificate (if applicable); and - Financial statements, an annual report or other evidence that sound fiscal practices are employed.
+- A copy of its state license (if applicable); - Form PDE 3808 outlining courses approved by the PA Department of Education/ Private Licensed School Act (if applicable); - A copy of its current accreditation certificate (if applicable); and - Financial statements, an annual report or other evidence that sound fiscal practices are employed.

-Programs must train students for "high priority occupations" in our area, as defined by the state.
+Programs must train students for "high priority occupations" in our area, as defined by the State.
 Training providers requesting assistance in completing the application process are assigned a "point of contact," a staff person, employed by one of our WIOA Title I providers.
 Training providers are required to retain documentation to support their applications for a period of three years.